Odd/Even Bridge Sudoku by Philip Newman

 or solve online (using SudokuPad)

-Author/Opus: This is the 96th puzzle from Clover, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 126th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.

 Rules: Standard Sudoku rules (insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
-Also, some inequality signs appear between cells.
-These signs must describe the relative values of the two numbers in those cells with the open side of the inequality sign pointing to the larger of the two numbers.
+The numbers in the circles cannot repeat along the diagonals they belong to, but other numbers can.

 Solution: PDF; solving video with explanation to be added later from GAS team.